Processing of personal data

 If you do not want cookies to be stored on your computer, you can always change your web browser settings on the web.
 Disabling cookies may affect your user experience.

 You have the right to request information about the personal data about you that are processed by EKN or to request a register excerpt showing the personal data.
 EKN provides the information in a digital format if the request is sent in a digital format.

 You have the right to request rectification if EKN has processed/processes personal data about you incorrectly.

-If you consider that EKN’s processing of your personal data is in breach of GDPR, you have the right to complain to the Swedish Data Protection Authority.
+If you consider that EKN’s processing of your personal data is in breach of GDPR, you have the right to complain to the Swedish Authority for Privacy Protection.